RoseauTechnologies/Roseau_Load_Flow/doc/models/Switch.md

 # A voltage source on the first bus
 vs = rlf.VoltageSource(id="source", bus=bus1, voltages=400 / np.sqrt(3))

-# The neutral of the voltage source is fixed at potential 0
+# The potential of the neutral of bus1 is fixed at 0V
-pref = rlf.PotentialRef(id="pref", element=bus1, phase="n")
+pref = rlf.PotentialRef(id="pref", element=bus1)

-# A power load on the second bus
+# An unbalanced constant-power load on the second bus
 load = rlf.PowerLoad(id="load", bus=bus2, powers=[5000 + 1600j, 2500 + 800j, 0])

 # Create a network and solve a load flow